rahulk963/LetsUpgrade-AWS/README.md

 # LetsUpgrade-AWS
 LetsUpgrade AWS Essential

-In this repository, I have shared the screen-shot of the AWS Essesntial Assignment.
+In this repository, I have shared the screen-shot of the LetsUpgrade AWS Essesntial Assignment.